top of page

 20210430_122321.jpg

-I feel that this an extension of the work that I started as Pinckney Neighborhood president by
+I still feel that this an extension of the work that I started as Pinkney Neighborhood president by

 going door to door, building relationships and to get to know my neighborhood; advocating